wolfthread/custom-dropdown/README.md

 # Dropdown

-This is a Custom Dropdown React Component.
+This is a fully customizable Dropdown React Component.

 ## Purpose